mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 * Published the [TinyPilot 2.3.1 release](https://tinypilotkvm.com/blog/whats-new-in-2021-11)
 * Prepared for the launch of Voyager 2
 * [Migrated What Got Done](https://github.com/mtlynch/whatgotdone/pull/639) from GCP and Firestore to fly.io, SQLite, and Litestream
-* Migrated this blog, Is It Keto, and a few other static sites from Google Firebase Hosting to Netlify
+* Migrated this blog, Is It Keto, and a few other static sites from Google Firebase to Netlify

 ### Lessons learned

 * When sales begin trending upwards, think early about scaling.
+* Google Cloud Platform is usually the wrong choice for small projects.

 ### Goals for next month

-* Launch the Voyager 2
+* Launch the Voyager 2.
-* Launch TinyPilot’s rebrand
+* Launch TinyPilot's rebrand.
   * For real this time.
+* Build up enough inventory that TinyPilot isn't scrambling to meet demand.

+---

+**Note**: I mentioned some services in this post, but I have no business relationship with any of them except as a customer.
+I hate reading seemingly genuine product recommendations on blogs only to discover that the author is profiting from referrals, so I'm deliberately not using any links that generate referral bonuses or affiliate fees.